 - Boil water on the stovetop.
 I am loving this new Ceramic Xtrema Teapot.

 - In a high speed blender using a stainless steel or heat safe pitcher, add the dates followed by the boiling water.
+You can also use a food processor.

 - Then, add the coconut butter, cashew butter, cacao powder, coconut flakes and vanilla.